 - Note: AutoBuy isn’t technically a car dealership; the company purchases vehicles but doesn’t sell them.

-- Accepts RVs for trade-in?
-Yes, CashForCars.com accepts RV trade-ins.
+- RV trade-in policy: CashForCars.com accepts most RV trade-ins.

-- More information: Contact your nearest CashForCars.com location or get an offer online.
+- Find a CashForCars.com location or get an offer online

 1-800 Cash For Junk Cars

-- Accepts RVs for trade-in?
-Yes; 1-800 Cash For Junk Cars will even accept damaged RVs, and the company offers a free tow-away service.
+- RV trade-in policy: 1-800 Cash For Junk Cars will even accept damaged RVs, and the company offers a free tow-away service.

-- More information: Contact your nearest 1-800 Cash For Junk Cars location or get an offer online.
+- Find a 1-800 Cash For Junk Cars location or get an offer online

 What to Do Before You Trade In Your RV